amurarasu/secret/README.md

 # secret
 Sample project using Keycloak 3.4.3 and Spring Boot 2.1.4

-First import the techradar-realm.json into Keycloak config and then start the client.
+First import the techradar-realm.json config into Keycloak and then start the client.

+The techradar realm contains two users: admin and tester, both with password test.